USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/globus.md

 You can check the status of your GCP connection by clicking the GCP icon in your task bar.
   ![Globus Connect Personal icon in windows taskbar](../assets/taskbar_gcp_icon.png)

-You can now transfer data from your local machine using [Globus.org](https://www.globus.org/) while Globus Connect Personal is running.
-You should find the GCP collection made above in your list of collections, and you will be able to connect to it while the local GCP connection is running on your local machine.
-After selecting your local machine collection, you should see in the Globus File Manager the files you have on that machine.
+You can now transfer data from your local computer using [Globus.org](https://www.globus.org/) while Globus Connect Personal is running.
+You should find the GCP collection made above in your list of collections, and you will be able to connect to it while the local GCP connection is running on your local computer.
+After selecting your local computer collection, you should see in the Globus File Manager the files you have on that machine.
 See the [copying data](#copying-data) section for more information about copying data using Globus.